Kyoto Aquarium 京都水族館

 Water creatures of all kinds and events for all ages

-Unlike many aquariums that are brightly lit and that feel as large as the ocean, the winding pathways and subdued colors give this facility a uniquely Kyoto atmosphere.
+Unlike many aquariums that are brightly lit and that feel as large as the ocean, the conceptual pathways and subdued colors give this facility a uniquely Kyoto atmosphere.

 How to Get There